Teacher Created Materials Blog

 Remember, tapping into students’ intrinsic curiosity is the foundational heart of learning—especially in STEAM.
 Ask probing questions, challenge students to blend their ideas to solve problems and share information.
 Most of all, encourage students to persevere.
 Failure means that they are trying something innovative and that success is just around the corner!

-Program Spotlight Smithsonian STEAM Readers, Lessons and Challenges
+Program Spotlight: Smithsonian STEAM Readers, Lessons and Challenges

 Finding comprehensive STEAM materials can be a struggle for busy intermediate and middle school teachers.
 Searching the web can often result in a counterproductive planning period.
 A readily available resource is Teacher Created Materials’ Smithsonian STEAM Readers.